thclark/react-redux-uploader/README.md

 [![license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![Build Status](https://travis-ci.org/thclark/react-redux-uploader.svg?branch=master)](https://travis-ci.org/thclark/react-redux-uploader)

+## Overview

 Uses a [redux]() store to keep track of one or more [Fine Uploader](http://fineuploader.com) instances in a React app.

-Allows you to build any file uploader UI imaginable With an always-up-to-data and mappable state, you can tie any component to the upload progress, control the uploader via actions, reducers or in sagas.
+Allows you to build any file uploader UI imaginable.

+With an always-up-to-date and mappable state, you can tie any component to the upload progress or status, control the uploader via actions, reducers or in sagas.
-Drop-in high-level components for a turn-key UI.
-Use small focused components to build a more custom UI.

-## Overview

-### Working with `react-fine-uploader`
+### Wait, but why? - Working with `react-fine-uploader`

 [`react-fine-uploader`](https://github.com/FineUploader/react-fine-uploader) provides a number of high and low level components that can be used to render a gallery and various elemeents of an uploader UI.